IDCI-Consulting/NotificationBundle/README.md

 How to use the REST API
 =======================

-This bundle provides a REST API which can be called by an other application.
+This bundle provides a REST API which can be called by another application.

 The following routes are available: